tsac2020/tsac2020.github.io/abstracts/contents/17_abstract.md

 ## Keywords

 Rice brans protein, Enzymatic extraction, Rice bran optimization, Characterization of Rice protein

 ## Figure

 ![Figure 17](../figures/17_figure.jpg)

-Figure A: The results of protein mass from enzyme activity: 6,500, 13,000 and 26,000 U/ml and the time used: 1, 2 and 4 hours.
+(A) The results of protein mass from cellulase activity: 6,500, 13,000 and 26,000 U/ml and the time used: 1, 2 and 4 hours.
+(B) The protein solubility results.
+(C) The FTIR results.
+(D) SDS-PAGE results for the extracted Rice brans proteins.

 ## Abstract